|Name||“Score” out of ten||Best Price|

 - Stealth Rubber

 If you’re a regular reader then you’ll know how much we love the classic Five Ten Anasazi Moccasym!
-One of the best all-round climbing shoes available, the Five Ten has come out on top in multiple guides from the best cheapest climbing shoes to the best trad climbing shoes.
+It is an extremely good climbing shoes, and one of the best Five Ten has come out with.
+So good that it has made the list a number of our top shoe guides.

 But here we are celebrating them as the most comfortable gym climbing shoe.
 This is all thanks to two key factors.